diegosouza/100-days-of-code/log.md

 - A Plug should have the methods `init(options)` and `call(conn, opts)`
 - `use Plug.Router` with `plug :match` and `plug :dispatch` + routes creates a valid Plug
 - `plug Plug.Logger` before `:match`and `:dispatch` enables logging

+### Day 16: 2021-03-28

+Played with some main Plug modules and concepts.

+Together with [bakeware](https://github.com/bake-bake-bake/bakeware/), I already can start a local and extremely basic file server, parsing parameters with [OptionParser](https://hexdocs.pm/elixir/OptionParser.html).